Last Updated on September 5, 2022 by Create Better Health

 Have you heard the buzz lately about coconut oil?
 Some people are all for it.
 Some people are against it.
 Many of us might be on the fence.
-Nutrition 411 has a great article explaining some of the arguments for and against using coconut oil in your cooking.
+Eatright.org shares some great information about coconut oil.
 You can find the full article here.

 Coconut oil is high in saturated fat.
 Traditionally we have believed that saturated fat is linked to high cholesterol, which we want to avoid for heart health.
 However, there have been some recent studies suggesting that different kinds of saturated fats are absorbed differently by the body and these saturated fats may not be as bad for us as other saturated fats.